-Child custody refers to the field of law that governs a child's residence and the timesharing arrangements between his or her parents following a divorce or other comparable separation.
+Child custody is the field of law that governs a child's residence and the timesharing arrangements between his or her parents following a divorce or other comparable separation.

 How to get custody rights of your child